openstack/cinder/doc/source/configuration/block-storage/drivers/fujitsu-eternus-dx-driver.rst

         and cannot specify TPP name.
       * You can specify the same RAID Group name for ``EternusPool`` and ``EternusSnapPool`` if you create volumes and snapshots on a same storage pool.
+      * For ``EternusPool``, when multiple pools are specified, cinder-scheduler will select one from multiple pools to create the volume.

 Configuration example
 ~~~~~~~~~~~~~~~~~~~~~